teambcon/libBCONNetwork/README.md

 ### lib

 - Output directory for the final build products.
-Subdirectories will be one of _Linux_, _macOS_, and/or _Windows_ depending on the executed build script.
+Subdirectories will be one of _Linux_ or _macOS_, depending on the executed build script.
 Build products are _not_ checked into the repository.

 ### src